otwcode/open-doors-code/README.md

     Chapter file names are chapter ids?
 Y/N

 Look at the file names in `chapters_path`  and compare against the `chapterid` column in the database.
-For eFiction, these are most likely to be the same (ie Y) , but for AA or other databases they probably are more likely to be a human readable name instead (N).
+For AA or other databases they probably are more likely to be a human readable name instead (N).

     Importing chapters: pick character encoding (check for curly quotes):